 Two-stage sampling is commonly used in forest inventory under an areal sampling frame.
 Here we focus on a setting that arises in many forestry applications: a finite set of PSUs (e.g., stands, management units, or ownerships), with SSUs selected within each sampled PSU using point or plot sampling to characterize local conditions.

 The population of interest is defined by the collection of PSUs and their combined spatial extent, with total area \(A\).
 The PSUs need not form a single continuous region; they may be spatially disjoint.
-As discussed in Section 12.2, an areal sampling frame implies an effectively infinite set of possible sampling locations.
+As discussed in Section 13.2, an areal sampling frame implies an effectively infinite set of possible sampling locations.
 Under two-stage sampling, this interpretation applies at the SSU stage: SSUs are treated as points or plots sampled from the areal extent of each PSU.
 In contrast, the PSUs themselves constitute a finite set of discrete units.
-Because only the first stage samples from a finite population, the FPC applies at the PSU stage but not at the SSU stage.

 Let \(A_i\) be the area of PSU \(i\), with total population area \(A = \sum_{i=1}^N A_i\).
 Suppose \(m_i\) SSUs are observed in PSU \(i\), and define the SSU sample mean within PSU \(i\) as \[\begin{equation} \bar{y}_i = \frac{1}{m_i}\sum_{j=1}^{m_i} y_{ij}. \end{equation}\] Each SSU measurement \(y_{ij}\) is expressed on a per-unit-area basis (e.g., tons per hectare), so \(\bar{y}_i\) represents a per-unit-area estimate for PSU \(i\).
 This assumes that SSUs are sampled so that \(\bar{y}_i\) is an unbiased estimator of the PSU mean, for example using SRS or SYS within the PSU.
 Because the SSU population is treated as effectively infinite, the number of SSUs \(m_i\) can vary across PSUs without changing the interpretation of \(\bar{y}_i\).